sivatagihollo/rpi-source/README.md

 !!!!!!!!!!

-(The channel log will look like this, you search for the first prescence of "firmware as of":
+(The document will look like this, you search for the first prescence of "firmware as of":

 raspberrypi-firmware (1:1.20220331-1) bullseye; urgency=medium